salonbooking/salonbooking/readme.txt

 **TUTORS**

-Is the perfect solution to all that kind of business where the ONE TO ONE appointment booking is crucial.
+It’s the perfect solution to all that kind of business where the ONE TO ONE appointment booking is crucial.

 Salon booking is provided with a intuitive back-end bookings calendar where administrator have a quick overview of all the upcoming reservations.

 Take a look at this video: